Updated October 14, 2025

 2. How do I choose a bowling ball for hooking?

-Start by looking at oil pattern and ball shape.
+To choose the best bowling ball for hook, start with oil pattern and preferred shape.
 Solid covers give earlier hook; pearl covers give sharper backend.
 Want help?
 Read our Bowler’s Academy tips.

 3. What makes a bowling ball hook?